-One Sabbath Jesus was invited to dinner with some lawyers, Pharisees and others.
-All of the guests had their eyes on him, watching every move he made and scrutinizing what He said.
+One Sabbath when Jesus was invited to dinner with some lawyers, Pharisees and others, all the guests had their eyes on him, watching his every move.

 Right before him there was a man hugely swollen in his joints.